 Who can organize an AO Trauma clinical training?

-All AO Trauma faculty can organize a clinical training at their hospital.
+All AO faculty, who have completed the Faculty Education Program (FEP), can organize a clinical training at their hospital.

 Who should participate in a clinical training?